-Idiopathic Cystitis literally means: bladder inflammation without a known cause.
-It is a common affliction in cats and some experts estimate it can affect up to 10% of pet cats.
+Idiopathic Cystitis literally means bladder inflammation without a known cause.
+It is a common affliction in cats and some experts estimate it can affect up to 10 percent of pet cats.
 Young to middle-aged cats – both males and females – are usually the ones getting the dreaded FIC diagnosis.
-With older cats cystitis often has a known cause such as a bacterial infection (often due to an underlying disease), bladder stones and tumors.
+With older cats, cystitis often has a known cause such as a bacterial infection (often due to underlying disease), bladder stones and tumors.

 What’s the difference between FIC and FLUTD?

 FLUTD stands for Feline Lower Urinary Tract Disease.
 Blood in urine and pain during urination indicates an inflammation of the bladder and/or urethra.
 This means we have a case of FLUTD on our hands.
 However, FLUTD is not a specific diagnosis.
 It needs to be narrowed down to the source of inflammation: a bacterial infection, bladder stones, or even tumors.
 Your veterinarian has an array of diagnostic tools for that end.
 He or she may perform a urinalysis, a urine culture, blood tests, x rays and ultrasound tests to determine the cause of inflammation.